 Individuals with close personal ties to a specific decedent are eligible for gravesite visits, however, visits for family members, chosen family members, and partners are prioritized.
-To discuss individual visits, please contact the Hart Island Information Line.
+To discuss individual visits, please contact email@example.com or by calling 212-360-3428.

 Q: Can I take personal items on a gravesite visit?

 Visitors are permitted to leave the following mementos at gravesites: flowers without vases, small stuffed animals, photographs, prayer cards, small flags, and blankets.
-The Department may require visitors to surrender electronic devices, which will be safeguarded and returned to visitors at the conclusion of the visit.
 When requesting a visit, requestors may seek permission to bring other mementos, which will be considered on a case-by-case basis.

 Q: Can I take pictures while I’m on Hart Island?

 Q: I’m having trouble determining whether my loved one is buried on Hart Island, who can I contact for help?

 You can contact the Office of Burial Services by calling (929) 221-6860 or by email at email@example.com.

 Q: What happens if my preferred visit day is unavailable?

 Visits to Hart Island are scheduled on a first-come-first-served basis.
 When a visitation period reaches capacity, a waitlist is created for that visitation period.
 As scheduled visitors notify NYC Parks of a cancellation, Parks reaches out to visitors on the waitlist to notify them that a scheduled visit has become available on their preferred day and add them to the schedule accordingly.
 Alternately, Parks will offer to schedule the visitors on a later date.